opencv/opencv/modules/imgproc/doc/filtering.rst

 Any of the operations can be done in-place.

-See also:
+See Also:
-:func:`dilate`,:func:`erode`,:func:`createMorphologyFilter`
+:func:`dilate`,
+:func:`erode`,
+:func:`createMorphologyFilter`
 .. index:: Laplacian

 Laplacian
 -------------
 .. c:function:: void Laplacian( const Mat\& src, Mat\& dst, int ddepth,               int ksize=1, double scale=1, double delta=0,               int borderType=BORDER_DEFAULT )

-    Calculates the Laplacian of an image
+    Calculates the Laplacian of an image.

-    :param src: Source image
+    :param src: Source image.

-    :param dst: Destination image; will have the same size and the same number of channels as  ``src``
+    :param dst: Destination image of the same size and the same number of channels as  ``src`` .

-    :param ddepth: The desired depth of the destination image
+    :param ddepth: Desired depth of the destination image.

-    :param ksize: The aperture size used to compute the second-derivative filters, see  :func:`getDerivKernels` .
-It must be positive and odd
+    :param ksize: Aperture size used to compute the second-derivative filters.
+See  :func:`getDerivKernels` for details.
+The size must be positive and odd.

-    :param scale: The optional scale factor for the computed Laplacian values (by default, no scaling is applied, see  :func:`getDerivKernels` )
+    :param scale: Optional scale factor for the computed Laplacian values.
+By default, no scaling is applied.
+See  :func:`getDerivKernels` for details.

-    :param delta: The optional delta value, added to the results prior to storing them in  ``dst``
+    :param delta: Optional delta value that is added to the results prior to storing them in  ``dst`` .

-    :param borderType: The pixel extrapolation method, see  :func:`borderInterpolate`
+    :param borderType: Pixel extrapolation method.
+See  :func:`borderInterpolate` for details.

 The function calculates the Laplacian of the source image by adding up the second x and y derivatives calculated using the Sobel operator: